adotterer/heroku-demo/README.md

 ![CREATE_NEW_APP](./assets/NAME_APP.png)

-3. Under the _Deploy_ tab (should be redirected automatically here) choose GitHub and connect to your repo on Github you want to
+3. Under the _Deploy_ tab (should be redirected here) choose GitHub and connect your repo.

    <span style="color:red">**_WARNING_** DO NOT CHOOSE AN APP WITH A DATABASE</span>